minqiaowang/hybrid-adg/deploy-adg-asm/deploy-adg-asm.md

-5. Run the command in sqlplus as sysdba.
+5. Run in sqlplus as sysdba.
 This will create a script to remove all database files.

 ```
 [oracle@dbstby ~]$ sqlplus / as sysdba